StudioFuel/simplemodal-contact-form/readme.txt

 It utilizes the jQuery JavaScript library and the SimpleModal jQuery plugin.

-SMCF has options to include the jQuery and SimpleModal files as well as whether to include certain contact form elements, like a Subject field and "Send me a copy" option for the sender.
+SMCF has options to include certain contact form elements, like a Subject field and "Send me a copy" option for the sender.

 == Installation ==